Electricity billing in the UK

 In the United Kingdom, an electricity supplier is a retailer of electricity.
 For each supply point the supplier has to pay the various costs of transmission, distribution, meter operation, data collection, tax etc. The supplier then adds in energy costs and the supplier's own charge.
 Regulation of the charging of customers is covered by the industry regulator Ofgem.

-MSP and GSP
+MSP, GSP and NBP

 MSP kWh is the amount of electricity consumed at the 'meter supply point', which is the customer's meter.
 GSP kWh is obtained by multiplying the MSP kWh by the Line Loss Factor (LLF, a figure > 1) to include the amount of electricity lost when it is conducted through the distribution network, from the 'grid supply point' to the customer's meter.
 Some kWh elements of the bill are charged at MSP and some at GSP.
 The LLF for a particular supply depends on the distribution network operator (DNO) and the supply's characteristics and the time and date (day of week, season etc.).
+Some electricity bills may refer to GSP charges as being at a Notional Balancing Point (NBP) - not to be confused with the National Balancing Point (NBP) of the gas network - and may also include losses at transmission level.